-EXPLORING THE RETIREMENT TIER
+FXPI ORING THE RETIREMENT TIER

 To address the shifting needs and concerns of the retiring workforce, an increasing number of plan sponsors are evaluating the importance of keeping participants invested in their DC plans through retirement.
-Plan sponsors should consider adding through-retirement options to their plans.
+We believe that plan sponsors should consider adding through-retirement options to their plans.